changkun/destrictor/README.md

 2. configure your folders in `config.php`, you only need to set `CACHE`/`REPOSITORY`/`WEBSITEPORT`;
 3. access `destrictor` through your browser and follow the installation instructions.

+## Design Reason

+### Why not migrate to Nginx?

+`destrictor` is desgined as a CMS for multi users, therefore the system must provide access control to different people.
+Nginx is less confinient than Apache2 since we are using `.htaccess` for authorizations.

+### Why not migrate to Git?

+`destrictor` has been use for production over than 10 years.
+From years of practices and observations, SVN is a better choice than Git since it support subdirectory checkout.
+One can simply checkout their folder without checkout a entire repository.
+After over 10 years of using `destrictor`, the volume of the repository is more than 50GB+, which is impossible to be checkout entirely if a new website user arrives.
+Although one can use tools like git-svn, it will increase the complexity of environment and deployment.

 ## License

 GNU GPLv3